xstos/xstos/README.md

 - 👋 Hi, I’m @xstos
-- 👀 I’m interested in visual programming languages
+- 👀 I’m interested in ecology, permaculture, and visual programming languages
 - 🌱 I’m currently on sabbatical since May 2022 playing with FRP and custom state-management paradigms
 - 📫 How to reach me [kriteris.com](https://kriteris.wordpress.com/2016/11/23/contact/)